Last Full Update: December 3, 2025

 What are Sourcing Innovation’s Private Label Offerings?Home

-Sourcing Innovation doesn’t have any packaged private label offerings, but will gladly consider helping you with any brochures, white-papers, webinar scripts, presentations, and similar materials that are being designed with an intent to educate.
+Sourcing Innovation doesn’t have any packaged private label offerings, but will gladly consider helping you with any brochures, white-papers, webinars/scripts, podcasts/scripts, presentations, and similar materials that are being designed with an intent to educate.
 Unlike joint offerings, these can relate to your specific products and services since Sourcing Innovation will only be assisting you with educational aspects and clarity and since no reference to Sourcing Innovation, or any of its marks, will be included in (any reference to) the material.

-Feel free to contact the doctor with any request you may have.
+Feel free to Contact the doctor with any request you may have.

 (Editorial) Content